What do I need to think about?

 Does the law say I have to tell my partner about my HIV status?

-If you're having protected sex there's no law saying you must tell people that you have HIV - it's your choice whether you tell sexual partners.
+If you’re having protected sex there’s no law saying you must tell your partners that you have HIV.
+It’s your choice whether you tell them or not.

-However, in England and Wales there is a risk of being prosecuted for reckless transmission of HIV if:
+However, in England and Wales there’s a risk of being prosecuted for reckless transmission of HIV if:

 The law in Scotland is largely the same, except that a case can also be brought if transmission hasn’t taken place but someone has been put at risk of transmission without their consent or knowledge.

-Whether you tell previous partners can depend upon a number of factors such as what your relationship was like, the type of sex you had whether it was protected.
-Find out more about risk from different types of sex.
+Whether you tell previous partners can depend upon a number of factors such as what your relationship was like, the type of sex you had and whether it was protected.

 Talking to your long-term partner about your HIV status can be very emotional for both of you.
-Your partner may not react in the way you expect and there may be concern about the risk of HIV being passed on.
-It may be that they're unaware of the recent findings that if you're on effective treatment and your viral load is undetectable, you cannot pass on HIV.
+Your partner may not react in the way you expect and there may be concern about the risk of contracting HIV.
+They may not know the recent findings that if you’re on effective treatment and your viral load is undetectable, you can't pass on HIV.

 Your partner may be anxious about your health and it can be useful to have some leaflets to hand that you can show them to reassure them.
-You could download our Understanding HIV leaflet or The Basics range published by NAM.
-Once people realise you can lead a normal life with HIV they may be better able to support you.
+You could download some from The Basics range published by NAM.

 Another idea is to take your partner to one of your clinic appointments so that they can meet your doctor and ask questions.